muftaye/CollaborativeFiltering/README.md

 Using our sampled data of popular random games, customers who played more than 1 of the games sampled and the ratings list (customer-game hours played), we derived what our train and test data was by holding out data from the ratings (hours played) list.
 For example, one run we held out 10% of data for test and the remaining was used for training.
 We could then use the train data to create the sparse matrix and have the test data to measure accuracy.

 ### Matrix Factorization
 We used the Implicit package as recommended in the project instructions so we could get a feel for how the data was being factored into latent spaces, our data is implicit, and the package runs quickly.
+Using the Alternating Least Squares method, we fit the model on the sparse matrix and got the U (customers) and V (games) factored matrices.
+The multiplication of these matrices gives us the estimated (learned) matrix R.

+We tried using the squared error to measure accuracy from the estimated matrix R as compared to the test data we held out, but it looked like due to the large range of hours played (which we treated as a rating for the customer-game) the gap between the recommended and actual is high and thus gives a high squared error.

+Another accuracy method which we thought worked better for this specific model was to compare the top 10 recommendations and if the test game actually played by the customer was one of the top 10 recommended games.
+This gave a good idea of whether or not the model was properly recommended the games to the users and we started seeing roughly 40-50% accurate recommendations.